reecegeese/startup/notes.md

 git pull to get new updates

+git add to add changes

 git commit to make changes

-git puch to send changes to github
+git push to send changes to github

+Must save with ctrl s then git add commit push every time

 Sudo password is 20 05 with a capital G

+./deployFiles.sh -k ~/Downloads/reece.love2.pem -h reecelove260.click -s simon